wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == WHAT’S INCLUDED IN OUR FREE WOOCOMMERCE ORDER BUMP PLUGIN ==

 **1) Special Offer On the Checkout Page**
-The WooCommerce order bump plugin provides a unique form of a well-timed offer as a checkout bump.
+The WooCommerce order bump plugin provides a unique form of a well-timed offer as a checkout upsell bump.
 This can also be a one-time exclusive offer that allows the customers to purchase things at a well-valued price.

-**2) Just a precious single click to accept the offer** The Order Bump offer can be accepted in just a single click in which the customer can just simply tick the checkbox to add the offer to their existing order.
+**2) Just a Precious Single Click to Accept the Offer** The Order Bump offer can be accepted in just a single click in which the customer can just simply tick the checkbox to add the offer to their existing order.

 **3) Category-Based Offer Triggering**
-You can trigger your WooCommerce checkout offers based on the target category of products.
+You can trigger your WooCommerce checkout upsell offers based on the target category of products.
 For example, if anyone purchases a product from the Electronics category then your Order Bump offer will be triggered and the offer will be shown.

-Setting up the target category saves a lot of time from adding individual products as targets and you can set up related upsell offers that will show up for the right category.
+Setting up the target category saves a lot of time from adding individual products as targets and you can set up related upsell WooCommerce offers that will show up for the right category.

 **4) Bump Offer Scheduling**
 The Order Bumps can be scheduled for specific weekdays which can make them exclusive and available only for that set period of time.